-However, a Member Company may provide an Educational Grant to a Healthcare Organisation (HCO) or funds earmarked for education to a Professional Conference Organiser (PCO) which is structured so that payments for travel, accommodation [and registration] are remitted directly by the Member Company to a third party travel agency on behalf of the HCO/PCO, which is the recipient of the Educational Grant or the funds earmarked for education.
-In these circumstances, the Member Company may choose to establish a tri-partite contract, with the HCO/PCO and the third party travel agency.
-Such a third party travel agency could in principle include a third party travel agency also used by the Member Company for its own internal travel arrangements provide this is not a Companyinternal function or Company-owned entity.
-In any event, where a Member Company decides to use any such arrangement involving funding for, or payments to a third party travel agency to arrange travel, accommodation (and/or registration) it is important that the Member Company carries out appropriate, prior due diligence on a country-by country and case-by-case basis in order to evaluate and mitigate the particular compliance risks and practicalities where such an arrangement is considered.
-Additionally, the Member Company must include in all of the contractual arrangements appropriate and specific compliance-related criteria and conditions for the HCO/PCO to outsource travel arrangements to a third party travel agency, which should include appropriate provisions to allow the monitoring and controlling the activity of the third party travel agency.
+A39-bis: In principle yes, however Member Companies must bear in mind that certain compliance risks may arise from working with intermediary companies for the management of Educational Grants, and must also take all necessary actions to mitigate them.
+In particular, Member Companies must ensure that any company receiving funds for the management of Educational Grants manages those funds in accordance with the Code.
+To the extent the managing company will select particular HCPs to benefit from the grant, the Member Company must ensure that the managing company has the experience and expertise sufficient to make an appropriate selection.
+Additionally, Member Companies must include appropriate and specific compliance-related criteria in all contractual arrangements relating to management of Educational Grants, to ensure that the funds are used appropriately and in accordance with ethical standards and local rules and regulations.
+The contractual arrangements should include appropriate provisions to provide the Member Companies the right to monitor and audit the activity of the companies managing the Educational Grants.
+However, Member Companies may not provide an Educational Grant or Educational funds to a Third Party Travel Agency directly.
+For the avoidance of doubt, a Member Company may provide an Educational Grant to a Healthcare Organisation (HCO) or funds earmarked for education to a Professional Conference Organiser (PCO) which is structured so that payments for travel, accommodation [and registration] are remitted directly by the Member Company to a third party travel agency on behalf of the HCO / PCO, which is the recipient of the Educational Grant or the funds earmarked for education.
+In these circumstances the Member Company may choose to establish a tripartite contract, with the HCO/ PCO and the third party travel agency.
+Such a third party travel agency could in principle include a third party travel agency also used by the Member Company for its own internal travel arrangements provided this is not a Company-internal function or Company-owned entity.
+In any event, where a Member Company decides to use any such arrangement involving funding for, or payments to, a third party travel agency to arrange travel, accommodation [and/or registration] it is important that the Member Company carries out appropriate, prior due diligence on a country-by-country and case-by-case basis in order to evaluate and mitigate the particular compliance risks and practicalities where such an arrangement is considered.
+Additionally, the Member Company must include in all of the contractual arrangements appropriate and specific compliance-related criteria and conditions for the HCO/PCO to outsource travel arrangements to a third party travel agency, which should include appropriate provisions to allow the monitoring and controlling of the activity of the third party travel agency.

-Q39: Does Chapter 4: Donations and Grants - Educational Grants of the Code apply to requests received by Member Companies in the context of public procurement processes for educational support for Third Party Organised Educational Events from Healthcare Organisations and purchasing bodies?
+Q40: Does Chapter 4: Donations and Grants - Educational Grants of the Code apply to requests received by Member Companies in the context of public procurement processes for educational support for Third Party Organised Educational Events from Healthcare Organisations and purchasing bodies?

-A39: No. Such requests and any subsequent financial or other support provided by a Member Company are not considered to be Educational Grants for the purpose of the Code.
+A40: No. Such requests and any subsequent financial or other support provided by a Member Company are not considered to be Educational Grants for the purpose of the Code.
 Such arrangements are commercial in nature and not philanthropic and should be documented in a written commercial agreement in accordance with normal business practice.

-Q40: In the event that a commercial organisation, such as a Professional Conference Organiser, organises a Third Party Organised Educational Event independently of any Healthcare Organisation, is it appropriate for Member Companies to sponsor such events and what rules shall apply? (modified in May 2017)
+Q41: In the event that a commercial organisation, such as a Professional Conference Organiser, organises a Third Party Organised Educational Event independently of any Healthcare Organisation, is it appropriate for Member Companies to sponsor such events and what rules shall apply? (modified in May 2017)